Why the Mind Matters in Poker

 Focus Your Poker Energy

 The key to making great decisions is having the right amount of energy.
 Simply put, if you lack the right amount of Energy you cannot play your best.
 Although, having an ideal level of energy doesn’t guarantee that you’ll be on top of your game, because that energy needs to be directed in the right way.
 Focus directs your energy to what’s most important and avoids being distracted by what’s not.
 You need good energy to have good focus, otherwise you won’t be able to pay attention to the important details of the hand, the players and your game.
-Focus tells your mind what information to gather, but your mind needs room to organize and store it.
+Focus tells your mind which poker tips to gather, but your mind needs room to organize and store it.
 That’s where Data gathering comes in, it helps your mind accumulate the pieces of information needed in the Decision-making process.
 There are hundreds of micro bits of data to consider in every hand and with an efficient process for making decisions you can do that more consistently.
 But, it requires training.

 For players already familiar with my work, there are lot of new ideas that I’ll be presenting alongside concepts that you’ve already seen.
 Don’t make the mistake of assuming you can skip over the stuff you’ve already seen.
 These ideas are often presented in new ways and that was intended to help you learn them even better.
 Since I’m constantly learning new things about my material and the mental game, don’t miss a chance to deepen your knowledge.
 It will pay off.